Robust deep learning for eye fundus images: Bridging real and synthetic data for enhancing generalization: Introduction

+In retinal imaging, GANs have been used to create synthetic data.
+Li et al.~\cite{li2021applications} highlighted the importance of enhancing the quality of synthetic retinal images in their review, emphasizing that using synthetic images in training can improve performance and help mitigate overfitting.
 Bellemo et al.~\cite{bellemo2018generative} described the possible advantages and limitations towards synthetic retina image generation using GANs.
 The authors highlighted the potential clinical applications of GANs concerning early- and late-stage AMD classification.
-Das et al.~\cite{das2020unsupervised} proposed a quick and reliable super-resolution approach concerning Optical Coherence Tomography (OCT) imagery using GANs, achieving a classification accuracy of $96.54\%$.
 Burlina et al.~\cite{burlina2019assessment} trained a Progressive GAN~\cite{karras2017progressive} on $133,821$ color fundus images from $4,613$ age-related eye disease individuals to learn how to generate synthetic fundus images with and without AMD.
 Two retina specialists were asked to distinguish between images with and without AMD for original and synthetic images.
 Recognition rates varied from around $84\%$ for the first specialist to about $89\%$ for the second.
-The accuracies between synthetic and real images did vary slightly for both specialists.
-Although results are very promising, the authors have patented their methodology, and hence an alternate method is required.
+The accuracy differences between synthetic and real images did vary slightly for both specialists.
+While the outcomes show great potential, the authors did not verify the utilization of data augmentation during the training process with their approach.
+Furthermore, Burlina et al.~\cite{burlina2019assessment} conducted their research using the Age-Related Eye Disease Study (AREDS) dataset.
+This dataset mainly includes participants from the United States, making it reflective of a North American demographic.

+Anh et al~\cite{ahn2023fundusgan} tested the FundusGAN to generate eye-fundus images for two eye disease: Age-related macular degeneration and Diabetic retinopathy and demonstrated its ability for the synthetic images to be generalisable for the two disease.However, Anh et al.~\cite{ahn2023fundusgan} work was confined to a single dataset in which most participants were from India and lacked diversity.
+Thus, they could not evaluate their technique across different ethnicities, demographics, and equipment variations, and therefore, their study could not be tested for generalisability.

+StyleGAN2 has been utilized to generate detailed images of the eye fundus.
+Mayya et al.~\cite{mayya2023empirical} performed data augmentation with StyleGAN2.
+They developed a method to diagnose a range of conditions such as myopia, diabetic retinopathy, age-related macular degeneration, glaucoma, and cataract.
+Meanwhile, Wang et al.~\cite{wang2023synthetic} employed a distinct approach using StyleGAN2 and augmentation, categorizing conditions into four classes: no AMD, early AMD, intermediate AMD, and advanced AMD.
+However, Mayya et al.~\cite{mayya2023empirical} and Wang et al.~\cite{wang2023synthetic} didn't specify a method for removing images with significant quality issues, such as those that are blurry, have low contrast, or are inadequately illuminated.
+Veturi et al.~\cite{veturi2023syntheye} conducted a diagnostic study focusing on gene-labeled fundus autofluorescence (FAF) images for inherited retinal diseases (IRDs).
+However, They found that synthetic data augmentation failed to enhance disease classification when applied to IRD datasets.